• Skip to main content

 This folder will get created if it does not exist.

 Once this runs, you will now have a folder that contains a lot of information about everything related to OSPF.
-Too much information for you to go through by hand.

-The real benefit of Pyats is that you can run this baseline test and then if you get an issue with OSPF or are experiencing network issues, you can run this test again and specify a different output folder and then compare the two files.
+The real benefit of pyATS is that you can run this baseline test and then if you get an issue with OSPF or are experiencing network issues, you can run this test again and specify a different output folder and then compare the two files.

 CSR-1#conf t